corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 It takes a while to get used to that approach.
 The key is to think in terms of capabilities (traits).
 For example, instead of a `Dog` class extending an `Animal` class, you might have a `Bark` trait that both `Dog` and `Wolf` implement.
 This leads to more reusable and modular code.

+This isn't just a stylistic preference; engineers coming from Java consistently say the trait-based model leads to cleaner architectures in practice:

+{% podcast_quote(player="s05e02-scythe?t=23:22", attribution="Andrew Tinka, Software Engineer at Scythe Robotics") %}
+"The Java capability of classes inheriting from each other leads to a lot of elaboration and customization of a class.
+'Oh, I want this, but I want it to act a little bit differently, so I'm going to inherit from it and make a few changes.' [...]
+Rust encourages you not to build deep, deep hierarchies of classes inheriting from each other."
+{% end %}

 ### Compiler as Collaborator

 The Rust compiler catches far more issues than Java's.
 It identifies race conditions, memory leaks, and thread safety problems before they reach production.
 While its strictness can feel frustrating initially, the detailed error messages actually help you learn.
 Most teams find that working with the compiler rather than against it leads to faster development in the long run.